Joseph-Hirsh/orientx/README.md

 ## Installation

-If you already have conda setup, you can skip step 1.

-1. Install Miniconda by downloading the appropriate version from [here](https://docs.anaconda.com/free/miniconda/).
+1. (Skip if you have conda) - Install Miniconda by downloading the appropriate version from [here](https://docs.anaconda.com/free/miniconda/).

    a.
 Choose the version that matches your processor.